la2050/archive/_projects/2015/the-coachart-student-coach-matching-app.md

 'In one sentence, please describe what your organization does': >- CoachArt creates a transformative arts and athletics community for families impacted by childhood chronic illness.
-'In one to three sentences, please describe your proposal.': >- The CoachArt Matching App will modernize the way chronically ill students are paired into arts and athletics mentorships and expand CoachArt’s transformative community to include exponentially more families.
-Our algorithmic matching app will reduce 99+% of the overhead currently needed to make a successful matches, from an average matching process of 8 hours down to approximately 5 minutes.
-In two years, that will scale annually to provide a projected 3,000 more students in Los Angeles.
 Where will you be working?: []
 How do you plan to use these resources to make change?:
   - Conduct research